AdelKS/LinuxGamingGuide/README.md

 **Note:** you need to respect the syntax of the `build-winXX.txt` files.
 Flags are quoted and separated with comas _e.g._ `c_args=['-O2', '-march=native']`.

 These flag changes may improve performance or not, the best is to test with and without and see for oneself.
-If regressions happen or it doesn' want to compile you can try [other flags](#flags-to-try).
+If regressions happen or it doesn't want to compile you can try [other flags](#flags-to-try).

 ## GPU